paypal/Illuminator/docs/Commandline.md

 The number of times to attempt starting and restarting Instruments before giving up.
 > Under Xcode 5, this number needed to be set as high as 30.
 No joke.

+#### `options.instruments.max_silence` (integer)
+The number of seconds to spend waiting for Instruments to produce output, before simply killing it.
+This will unstick instruments in cases where the iOS simulator is closed -- instruments will hang.

 #### `options.instruments.app_location` (string)
 The location of the compiled application that Instruments will automate.
 This option should be specified if you are automating a pre-built binary; otherwise, Illuminator defaults to using the application that it built itself and will expect to find it in `options.build_artifacts_dir`.